Sinus tarsi syndrom – Step 1

 10 minutes of each training session

 Stand upright.
 Stretch your ankle and touch your toes to the floor so that they bend backwards as much as possible.
-Hold the outer position for 10 seconds.
+Hold the position for 10 seconds.
 Then put your toes on the floor so that they bend forwards as much as possible.
-Hold the outer position for 10 seconds.
+Hold the position for 10 seconds.

 Coordination